publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch88/schIII/m__us_usc_t7_s5852.md

         (2) Obtain standardized weather observation data collected in near real time through State agricultural weather information systems.

-        (3) Make, through the National Institute of Food and Agriculture, competitive grants under subsection (c) of this section for research in atmospheric sciences and climatology.
+        (3) Make, through the National Institute of Food and Agriculture, competitive grants under subsection (c) for research in atmospheric sciences and climatology.

         (4) Make grants to eligible States under [section 5854 of this title][/us/usc/t7/s5854] to plan and administer State agricultural weather information systems.